Rosewood Police Station 1981 (formerly the Courthouse)

 Probably the most famous case heard in the courthouse was the trial of Alan Christopher Jeynes who was accused of the murder of 18 year old Louisa Caroline Bade at Ebenezer in June 1926.
 Jeynes was found guilty and sentenced to life imprisonment with hard labour.

-During the late 1940s, the court house was also used as additional sleeping accommodation for constables attached to the police station.
 The police station and residence were painted in March 1950 by employees of the the Public Works Department in readiness for Sergeant W. Zillman and his family to take up residence.
 The police horses were still being stabled at the back of the station.

 By the late 1960s, the facilities provided for the police were once again inadequate, having only one office, no public counter and limited storage space.
-A brick building was constructed at the back of the courthouse around 1970 for toilet facilities.
-The northern verandah of the court house was enclosed in 1977 by local man Spencer Yarrow, to provide the police with additional office space.

 By 1986, there was again insufficient space to accommodate the police, and a new police station was constructed in 1987.
-The Rosewood Courthouse was closed in 1991 and has since been used for other purposes.

 The lock-up, which was located behind the courthouse, was moved to the old BMX ground in 1987 (near Anzac Park).
 It was used as a canteen before the track closed in the early 1990’s.
 In the early hours of the morning on 12th August 2015, it was moved back to John Street to a new site at Cobb & Co Heritage Park.

+The Rosewood Courthouse was closed in 1991 and has since been used for other purposes.
 On the 6th June 1994, the Rosewood Police Complex was listed on the Queensland Heritage Register.

 As of Monday 16th October 2023, the Rosewood Police Station was closed and the Officers were moved to Marburg Station temporarily while a new police station was built.
 Demolition work began on 11th December.
 The police station, which stood between the old courthouse (now PRD Real Estate) and the old police residence, was demolished and the residence was moved from its corner position back next to the old Courthouse in its place.
 Moving the historic residence allowed the new station to be built on the corner of John Street and Railway Street.